A complete guide to building your first Linear agent - from OAuth setup to production deployment

 Building a Linear agent teaches you:

-The hardest part is OAuth authentication - once you get the right token with actor=app
+The hardest part is OAuth authentication - once you get the right token with actor=app, everything else flows naturally.

 ✅ Always use OAuth token from actor=app flow (not personal API key) ✅ Respond to webhooks within 5 seconds (use setImmediate) ✅ Use ephemeral activities for progress updates ✅ Test with real webhook payloads (don’t trust docs alone) ✅ Deploy to always-on hosting (Railway, not serverless)